andrealopezpalomeque/viaje-grupo/docs/overview.md

 # Text the Check - Product Overview

+## ⚠️ Current Status: Closed Beta

+The product described below is functional but in **closed beta**.
+New users cannot sign up on their own yet — each user and group must be manually created.

+**For honest technical status, see [Product Status](./product-status.md).**

+**What works:** WhatsApp bot, dashboard, multi-group, settlements **What's missing:** Self-registration, group creation UI, WhatsApp verification

+---

 ## The Problem

 Splitting expenses with friends during trips or shared activities is a solved problem — apps like Splitwise, Tricount, and Settle Up exist.
 But they all share the same friction: